0x7b24ff/watch.io/README.md

 and is unavailable and less reliable in some situations.

-Due to the behavior of `fs.watch()`, if you want to read the updated file content in the event listener, please delay a few milliseconds manully.
+Due to the behavior of `fs.watch()`, if you want to read the updated file content in the event listener, please delay a few milliseconds manually.

 Installation